Latest

 When encoding a hash, use the raw bytes and not the hexadecimal notation.

 Note that encoding is not encryption.
-You can decode a base58 encoded message without the need of any type of key.
+You can decode a base58 encoded message without the need for any type of key.

 Examples